 What is the best of the many types of yoga?
 All systems of yoga posture/asana practice (Vinyasa, Ashtanga, Kripalu, Anusara, Iyengar, Kundalini, Jivamukti, etc.) have benefits.
 None of them are perfect.
 Find the right teacher for yourself and, at least initially, you will have also found the right kind of yoga.

 How do I find the right teacher for myself?
 Allow yourself to explore.
 If the first teacher you try doesn’t seem like a good fit for you – try someone else.
-There are a lot of possibilities even up here at the edge of our country.

 Is meditation about clearing your mind?
 I’ve tried it and can never get rid of all the thoughts…Meditation is not about clearing your mind of all thoughts or ignoring sensation.
 Meditation is a practice that develops a heightened awareness (and perhaps an appreciation and understanding) of your self in relation to both thoughts and external stimuli.
 The mind is designed to think.
 However, with mindfulness meditation, you practice to acknowledge your thoughts, let them pass, and then bring your attention back to a focal point of some kind such as your breathing – because it is always there – ever present.
 So, meditation actually involves your mindful awareness, not only of your own thoughts and breath, but also the sounds, smells and other physical sensations in your environment.
 Interested in learning more about mindfulness meditation?
 A great place to start is Jon Kabat-Zinn’s book Wherever You Go, There You Are, and/or one of his audio meditation guides.
 (Although reading a book on meditation can be a great source of information, reinforcement, and encouragement – there is no substitute for actually practicing.)